jdiaz/simplish/README.md

 ========

-Simple english, or **simplish** for short, is a dynamic expression based programming language. simplish is not a general purpose programming language since it lacks many important features associated to those langauges such as:
+Simple english, or **simplish** for short, is a dynamic expression based programming language.
+Simplish **is not** a general purpose programming language since it lacks many important features associated to those langauges such as:

 * control flow